yingweiwo

 Absorption, Distribution and Excretion

-Exogenous L-glutamine likely follows the same metabolic pathways as endogenous L-glutamine which is involved in the formation of glutamate, proteins, nucleotides, and amino acid sugars.
+Exogenous L-glutamine may follow the same metabolic pathway as endogenous L-glutamine, participating in the synthesis of glutamate, proteins, nucleotides, and amino acid sugars.

 Glutamine plays an important role in nitrogen homeostasis and intestinal substrate supply.
-It has been suggested that glutamine is a precursor for arginine through an intestinal-renal pathway involving inter-organ transport of citrulline.
-The importance of intestinal glutamine metabolism for endogenous arginine synthesis in humans, however, has remained unaddressed.
-The aim of this study was to investigate the intestinal conversion of glutamine to citrulline and the effect of the liver on splanchnic citrulline metabolism in humans.
-Eight patients undergoing upper gastrointestinal surgery received a primed continuous intravenous infusion of [2-(15)N]glutamine and [ureido-(13)C-(2)H(2)]citrulline.
-Arterial, portal venous and hepatic venous blood were sampled and portal and hepatic blood flows were measured.
-Organ specific amino acid uptake (disposal), production and net balance, as well as whole body rates of plasma appearance were calculated according to established methods.
-The intestines consumed glutamine at a rate that was dependent on glutamine supply.
-Approximately 13% of glutamine taken up by the intestines was converted to citrulline.
-Quantitatively glutamine was the only important precursor for intestinal citrulline release.
-Both glutamine and citrulline were consumed and produced by the liver, but net hepatic flux of both amino acids was not significantly different from zero.
-Plasma glutamine was the precursor of 80% of plasma citrulline and plasma citrulline in turn was the precursor of 10% of plasma arginine.
-In conclusion, glutamine is an important precursor for the synthesis of arginine after intestinal conversion to citrulline in humans.
+Studies have shown that glutamine can become a precursor of arginine via the entero-renal pathway (involving inter-organ transport of citrulline).
+However, the importance of intestinal glutamine metabolism for the synthesis of endogenous arginine in humans remains unclear.
+This study aimed to investigate the process of glutamine conversion to citrulline in the intestine and the influence of the liver on visceral citrulline metabolism in humans.
+Eight patients undergoing upper gastrointestinal surgery received a continuous intravenous infusion of pre-prepared [2-(15)N]glutamine and [ureido-(13)C-(2)H(2)]citrulline.
+Arterial, portal venous, and hepatic venous blood samples were collected, and portal venous and hepatic venous blood flow were measured.
+Amino acid uptake (clearance), production, and net balance in various organs, as well as the presence of amino acids in systemic plasma, were calculated using established methods.
+The rate of glutamine consumption in the intestine depends on the glutamine supply.
+Approximately 13% of glutamine taken up by the intestine is converted to citrulline.
+Quantitative analysis showed that glutamine is the only important precursor for citrulline release from the intestine.
+Both glutamine and citrulline are consumed and produced by the liver, but the net hepatic flux of both amino acids was not significantly different from zero.
+Plasma glutamine is a precursor for 80% of plasma citrulline, while plasma citrulline is a precursor for 10% of plasma arginine.
+In summary, glutamine is an important precursor for the synthesis of arginine from citrulline in the human intestine.
+Endogenous glutamine participates in various metabolic activities, including the production of glutamate and the synthesis of proteins, nucleotides, and amino sugars.
+Exogenous glutamine is expected to undergo similar metabolic processes.
+The elimination half-life for intestinal cells and the liver is 1 hour.
+In three subjects, the terminal half-life of glutamine was approximately 1 hour after intravenous bolus injection.

 Toxicity/Toxicokinetics